zzottel/feed2red/README.md

 The URL of the feed to parse.
 This must be the URL of an actual feed, not the URL of a page that has a feed!

+**CustomFeedTitle** (optional, default UNSET, which means don't use a custom title)

+If the feed is posted using the [share] tag (which is the default, see UseShare below), don't use the feed title given in the feed itself for the author parameter, but a custom title given here.
+Note that you don't need quotes ("") if you want to use several words here (see example below).
+If you want to set that in a [DEFAULTS] section, you can unset it in a [FEED] by setting it to the value UNSET (case matters here!).
+Doesn't have an effect if UseShare is set to anything but Y.

 **ShowTitle** (optional, default Y)
 If set to Y, the title of a feed entry will be added to the Red post.
 If set to any other value, e.g. N, the title of a feed entry will be ignored.